 The value of quantity

-Here is a list of brand platitudes I have collected over the years and that work like little clues to design-code oneself as a status brander:
+Here is a list of brand platitudes I have collected over the years that work like magic words to design-code oneself as a status brander:

 Bold, inclusion, diversity, personal, belonging, for all, inviting, taking risks, challenge convention, leadership, simplicity, clarity, safety, meaning, experience, community, emotion, our practice, authentic, synergetic, physicality, human first, redefine, clarity, workshops, rethink, moving away from tools, stand out, tactile, experimentation, investigation, materialise, strategic, expression, prioritise, approach, compelling, awareness, purpose, research, solving problems, refine, avoid safe, expressive, serve, human, global, forefront, iconic, elevate, transformation, care, play, change, push, by design, natural, permeate, function, platform, change, humility, future, progressive, useful, for humans, break boundaries, innovative, looking back, contrarian bets, setting the cultural context, marketing vehicle, conviction.